 Wm Mulherin’s Sons

-Born from the ashes of an abandoned 100-year-old whiskey blending and bottling facility, this building on the corner of Front and Master was been converted into a restaurant and boutique hotel in 2016.
+Born from the ashes of an abandoned 100-year-old whiskey blending and bottling facility, this building on the corner of Front and Master been converted into a restaurant and boutique hotel in 2016.
 For a sophisticated night out, enjoy an expertly crafted cocktail on a crushed velvet loveseat by the glow of Wm Mulherin’s indoor fireplace.
 Location: 1355 N Front St.

 Another great BYOB spot in Fishtown, Ekta serves big portions of delicious Indian cuisine.
 With the option for family-style dining, this place works especially well for big groups.
 Go with the biryani and the spicy shrimp curry.
 Location: 1142 Crease St.

 Before its current Fishtown location, Pizzeria Beddia was a no phone, open till sold out operation.
 Joe Beddia has converted his one-man-show into an electric dining room with a horseshoe bar, long farm tables, and the pizza that gave him his name.
 Location: 1313 N Lee St.

 Johnny Brenda’s is one of the only music venues that you might actually go to for the food/drink menu first and the music second.
 It has awesome veggie burgers and a killer brunch.
 Location: 1201 Frankford Ave.